heilcheng/msc2g2025/README.md

+# Morgan Stanley Code to Give 2025 @ Hong Kong

+## Problem Statment
+Design and develop a centralized, real-time, collaborative digital platform that offers resources and guidance needed for parents to actively participate in their child's educational development.
+Include these features:

+1. The solution should work like a centralized digital platform to host all learning materials and allow parents to upload completed work, forming a student portfolio to help staff monitor progress, give feedback, and keep parents aligned with the child’s learning journey.
+2. Having a gamified point-based system to encourage timely homework uploads by rewarding parents and children.
+Points will appear on a school-wide leaderboard, promoting friendly competition and recognizing consistent effort with tangible rewards.

-# MS-C2G-2025: Multi-Stakeholder English Learning Platform
+## Multi-Stakeholder English Learning Platform

-A comprehensive web application designed to facilitate English learning for K3 children through parent-child collaboration, volunteer support, and NGO administration.
+A web application designed to facilitate English learning for K3 children through parent-child collaboration, volunteer support, and NGO administration.

 ## Overview